rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V3/Learning Path 4 Errata.md

 Step 16:  You may have to sign into Azure to see your key vault.
 Click sign into Azure <br>

-# NOTE - Labs 8, 9 and 10 launch in a single lab environment - Do Note End between labs ~180 Minutes (320)
+# NOTE - Labs 8, 9, 10 and 11 launch in a single lab environment - Do Note End between labs ~180 Minutes (320)
 ### Keep an eye on the lab timer.
 You will need to extend the lab at least once to complete

-## Lab 8 – Azure Monitor
+## Lab 8 – Create a Log Analytics Workspace, Azure Storage Account, and Data Collection Rule (DCR)

 ### Exercise 1: Deploy an Azure virtual machine